apache/incubator-kie-kogito-operator/README.md

 These properties are replaced by the environment variables in runtime.

-You can control the installation method for the Infinispan by using the flag `infinispan-install` in the Kogito CLI or editing the `spec.infra.installInfinispan` in `KogitoApp` custom resource:
+You can control the installation method for the Infinispan by using the flag `enable-persistence` in the Kogito CLI or editing the `spec.enablePersistence` in `KogitoApp` custom resource:

-- **`Auto`** - The operator tries to discover if the service needs persistence by scanning the runtime image for the `org.kie/persistence/required` label attribute
-- **`Always`** - Infinispan is installed in the namespace without checking if the service needs persistence or not
+- **`true`** - Infinispan is installed in the namespace and the connection properties environment variables are injected into the service
-- **`Never`** - Infinispan is not installed, even if the service requires persistence.
-Use this option only if you intend to deploy your own persistence mechanism and you know how to configure your service to access it
+- **`false`** - Infinispan is not installed.
+Use this option only if you don't need persistence or intend to deploy your own persistence mechanism and you know how to configure your service to access it

 ### Infinispan for Data Index Service